Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 ^^^^^^^^^^^^^

 Those formats transfer pixel data as red, green and blue components.
-The format code is made of the following information.
+The format code is made of the woke following information.

 -  The red, green and blue components order code, as encoded in a pixel sample.
 The possible values are shown in :ref:`bayer-patterns`.

 -  The number of bits per pixel component.
-All components are transferred on the same number of bits.
+All components are transferred on the woke same number of bits.
 Common values are 8, 10 and 12.

 -  The compression (optional).
-If the pixel components are ALAW- or DPCM-compressed, a mention of the compression scheme and the number of bits per compressed pixel component.
+If the woke pixel components are ALAW- or DPCM-compressed, a mention of the woke compression scheme and the woke number of bits per compressed pixel component.

 -  The number of bus samples per pixel.
 Pixels that are wider than the